loighic/proofs/CR_01--proofs_tt.md

 1.1 (P & Q) & T :|-: P & T
 ~~~

-You just have to take one step (and use one rule) to complete the proof for 1.2.
-1.3 and 1.4
+You just have to take one step (and use one rule) to complete the proof in 1.2.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="10" late-credit="8"}
 1.2 P :|-: T v P